Hipomenes/hipomenes.github.io/_posts/2025-03-14-revueltas.md

 work written in confinement, to a visual device with deep baroque roots: anamorphosis, a visual device that requires the decentring of the point of view in order to restore the meaning of the image.
-This tech- nique underlines the situated and arbitrary nature of perception, destabilising all ideological coherence.
+This tech nique underlines the situated and arbitrary nature of perception, destabilising all ideological coherence.
-Far from being a mere “metaphysical impertinence,” the aesthetics of anamorphic deformation constitutes one of the main driving forces of Revueltas’ narrative, by positing an irresolvable tension between the im- perative of political action and literary imagination.
+Far from being a mere “metaphysical impertinence,” the aesthetics of anamorphic deformation constitutes one of the main driving forces of Revueltas’ narrative, by positing an irresolvable tension between the im perative of political action and literary imagination.
-Finally, the article analyses the political and aesthetic implications of these optical devices, proposing that anamorphosis offers a dialectical solution to the ten- sion between political commitment and fascination with the criminal underworld.
+Finally, the article analyses the political and aesthetic implications of these optical devices, proposing that anamorphosis offers a dialectical solution to the ten sion between political commitment and fascination with the criminal underworld.
 Revueltas’s oeuvre, an unavowed heir to baroque aesthetics, destabilises